borojetski/blog/src/posts/2024/03/personal-browser-filter.md

     - on Desktop and/or Android
 2. AdGuard Pro (paid - thankfully for now not a subscription)
     - on Safari (iOS, iPadOS, and/or MacOS)
-3. A Github account (or a syncing service like dropbox)
+3. A Github account (or a syncing service like Dropbox)

 All of these tools have comparable options so feel free to mix and match whatever works best for you.
 There are likely free adblockers on iOS that allow importing custom filters.